fkromer/eswp3/principles/purpose_detemines_behaviour.rst

 ***************************

-The least obvious part of the system, its function and purpose, is often the most crucial determination of the system´s behaviour (Mea 2008, p.
+The least obvious part of the system, its function and purpose, is often the most crucial determination of the system's behaviour (Mea 2008, p.
 188).

 category: systems